salma-nyagaka/INTERVIEW-PREP/interview reading/airflow.md

                                                                                |       |
                                                                                |       |
                                                                                |       |
-                                                                             Big data engineering (created data pipeline to load data from source to target using ETL Pipeline)
+                                                           data pipelines                Big data engineering (creates data pipeline to load data from source to target using ETL Pipeline)

 10. What is a DAG?